Rudram (missile): Rudram-3

 DRDO is planning to bring further software improvements to handle a larger variety of targets under various operational conditions while developing a separate ground-based variant to be launched from mobile launcher.
-DRDO is developing Rudram-2 with a range of 300 km and air to ground version Rudram-3 with 550 km range.
+DRDO is developing Rudram-2 with a range of 350 km and air to ground version Rudram-3 with 550 km range.
+A number of Rudram-3 subsystems have been built by 2023.
+Aircraft adaption tests for electrical and mechanical systems were finished.